Emergency Community Support Fund FAQ

 - Which kinds of community service organizations are eligible to apply to United Way Centraide Canada’s funding stream for the Emergency Community Support Fund?

 Organizations providing front-line services to vulnerable populations impacted by COVID-19 are eligible to apply, including registered charities, and other qualified donees as identified by local United Way Centraides.
+Check the Canada Revenue Agency list of qualified donees by clicking here.

 - We are a non-profit organization; how can we access and partner with United Way Centraides to provide support to vulnerable communities?